Practical Microsoft Copilot Tips for Your iPhone, iPad, and Mac

 - Long document summaries.
 Share a PDF or paste a wall of text and ask for the three things that matter.
 This alone saved us real time on contracts and meeting notes.

 - Image generation.
 It draws pictures from a text prompt, handy for a quick birthday card or a slide visual.
+Quality is fine for casual use, not for anything you would print large.

+One feature people miss: in a chat you can sometimes pick which underlying model answers, choosing a faster general model or a heavier one for deep analysis and long documents.
+The exact wording shifts as Microsoft updates the app, so look for a model or mode selector near the top of a conversation rather than expecting a fixed label.
 If you live in the Microsoft world, Copilot pairs naturally with the other apps we cover, like the Microsoft Word app on iPhone for finishing a draft you started by voice.

 Tips that make it faster on a phone

-A phone screen rewards a few small habits.
-First, add the Copilot widget to your home screen so a question is one tap away rather than buried in a folder.
 Second, be specific in your very first message.
 Instead of asking it to help with an email, tell it who the email is to, the tone you want, and the one outcome you need.
-We found the first reply gets dramatically better when the prompt carries that context.
+We found the first reply gets noticeably better when the prompt carries that context, which saves you a round of corrections.

 Good alternatives if Copilot is not your match